ricardojoserf/slae32/a3_Egg_Hunter/README.md

 ### POC code

-This is the code of *shellcode.c* for this exercise, which :
+This is the code of *shellcode.c* for this exercise.
+As it can be seen, the payload can be easily configured:

 ```cpp